Executive Team and Staff

 Sarah is a Project Manager on the Best Fed Beginnings Learning Collaborative.
 Before joining NICHQ, Sarah was a program assistant at Massachusetts Continuing Legal Education Center.
 She earned her bachelor’s degree from Connecticut College, where she majored in Political Science and minored in French.

-Erin supports NICHQ's marketing, communication, and technology operations.
-She is responsible for managing the marketing systems and technologies that enable the effective and reliable flow of information to NICHQ’s various audiences and supporters.
-Prior to joining NICHQ, Erin worked at Children’s Hospital Boston as the assistant to the Chief of the Immunology Division.
+Erin oversees the development and implementation of digital properties to fulfill key business requirements and meet project objectives.
+Prior to joining NICHQ, she worked at Children’s Hospital Boston as the assistant to the Chief of the Immunology Division.
 She holds a BA in English/Creative Writing and Drama from Kenyon College.